 One of these is circuit complexity and cost.
 Some of the strategies above come with a significant complexity as well as BOM and assembly cost.
 Many low-voltage audio applications are also cost-sensitive — a reality that would often be convenient to ignore.

 Another constraint is the current budget you have available.
 While the switching technologies used to step up rails or generate negative rails can be quite efficient, it’s still a lossy process.
 Also, keep in mind that the total power consumed by an opamp or other amplifier tends to grow more or less linearly with its supply rails.
+This is particularly important for battery-powered applications.

 Maximum signal level is yet another constraint.
 If you need to swing 24Vpp at some point in the circuit, you’re not going to be able to "keep it low."
 On the other hand, if you only need to swing a maximum of 2.8Vpp (typical of lots of DACs and ADCs), then all options are open.